arunsrin/arunsrin.mkdocs/home/books/non-fiction/science/immune.md

   - health
 ---

-# 📝 Immune, by Phillip Dettmer
+# :material-pencil:{ .anim-fade } Immune, by Phillip Dettmer

 This is an incredible book and the brief notes I took below do not do justice to how well it is written.